 More informal than the restaurant, Noa Bar is the place for a cold beer after cruising the seaside promenade.
 The laid-back tavern is dotted with fig plants and heavy on honey-hued wood.
 There’s a full tapas menu here, too, loaded with casual options like local charcuterie, pan con tomate, tuna tartare, patatas bravas and cheesecake.

 Breakfast is from 8am to 11am; lunch is served 2pm–3.30pm; and dinner is 9pm–10.30pm.

 There’s no room service, but the minibars are stocked with soft drinks, wine and snacks if hunger strikes after hours.

 Noa Boutique Hotel is right on the water’s edge in the bay of Santa Cruz, 15 minutes from the centre of A Coruña, a beachy port city and gourmet paradise known as the gateway to Galicia.

 The closest airport is La Coruña, a 15-minute drive away.
-Vueling flies direct from London Heathrow.
+Most flights within Europe stop over in one of Spain's cities.
 Santiago de Compostela’s airport is slightly further, a 45-minute drive, and has direct connections to Geneva, Paris, Zurich and London’s Stansted.
 The hotel can organise private car transfers from either airport for €30 each way.